parasoft/soatest-cucumber/tutorial.md

      }
      ```

-1. **Re-run the Cucumber scenario** now that the step definitions are defined in
+1. **Run the Cucumber scenario** now that the step definitions are defined in
 the JSON and implemented as SOAtest test cases:
    * Make sure ParaBank is still running.
    * Start the SOAtest Server if not running (from